paulsonkoly/chess-2/README.md

 Normally a UCI chess engines requires a GUI.
 Arena and Banksia are tested with chess-2, but all UCI compatible UIs should work.

-You can run the engine in the console, issuing [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) commands.
+You can also run the engine in the console, issuing [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) commands.

 # Build